qroma-projects/qroma-hat.old2/sites/www-qroma-hat/src/get-started/index.md

 displayed_sidebar: getStartedSidebar
 ---

-# Get started with qroma-hat
+# Get Started with qroma-hat

 This is the intro page for readers to:
 * discover what your qroma-hat project _is_